-The MPA Program's mission is to educate students about public administration's history, competencies, and quantitative skills needed by public administrators to become skilled and productive public and nonprofit employees.
+The mission of the Master of Public Administration (MPA) Program is to educate students about public administration's history, competencies, and quantitative skills needed by public administrators to become skilled and productive public and nonprofit employees.
 To this end, the MPA Program uses its curriculum to prepare students to compete nationally and internationally for professional careers in the public sector or for graduate study where the nature of the profession requires the master's degree as the entry criterion.

 The program is designed to prepare professionals to resolve the increasingly complex problems of managing urban growth.
 It is intended to respond to the increasing importance of planning and management as major instruments in improving and developing solutions to problems of cities and metropolitan regions.
-The Program seeks to give students a balance inventory of conceptual, quantitative and professional skills.
+The Program seeks to give students a balanced inventory of conceptual, quantitative and professional skills.

-To this end, the Program's curricular philosophy is to:
+To this end, the Program's curricular philosophy is to

-- 1. Educate students on analytical approaches to decision-making in the managerial sciences. - 2.
-Provide students with problem solving skills and analytical competencies that are relevant to management positions. - 3.
-Emphasize knowledge of the workings of governmental and non-governmental organizations. - 4.
-Develop the student's ability to make use of academic research. - 5.
-Provide a foundation in computer and information technology. - 6.
-Sharpen writing and oral communication skills. - 7.
-Emphasize knowledge of basic management processes and techniques.
+- 1. Educate students on analytical approaches to decision-making in the managerial sciences - 2.
+Provide students with problem solving skills and analytical competencies that are relevant to management positions - 3.
+Emphasize knowledge of the workings of governmental and nongovernmental organizations - 4.
+Develop the student's ability to make use of academic research - 5.
+Provide a foundation in computer and information technology - 6.
+Sharpen writing and oral communication skills - 7.
+Emphasize knowledge of basic management processes and techniques